Specialties

 People-pleasing or extreme self-reliance

-Feeling “too much” or “not enough”
+Feeling “too much” or “not enough.”

 → Learn more about Attachment-Focused Therapy